 - Get to know people at a personal level through one – on- one training sessions.
 You get to create customised routines and schedules, according to client’s capabilities.

-- You will be rewarded with appreciations and more clients, when your customers see and feel the result in their bodies.
+- You will be rewarded with appreciation and more clients, when your customers see and feel the result in their bodies.

-- Opens door to other career opportunities from the same field, such as fitness instructor, gym trainer, health blogger, dietician etc.
+- Opens door to other personal training career opportunities from the same field, such as a fitness instructor, gym trainer, health blogger, dietician etc.

 - Working freedom at its paramount level.
 You get the flexibility to choose your clients, timings as well as fee structure.